 - want to start planning in it RIGHT NOW!

 - easy to customize if you’re a sporadic planner

 - you want to use it for a health and wellness, dream, memory journal or any specialized purpose

 And all the monthly and weekly calendars start on Monday and end on Sunday.
 I like that since it keeps your weekend together and I typically do my planning on Monday morning cause Sunday nights I’m too exhausted!

-My newsletter subscribers got first news of my giveaway, so it pays to be a subscriber!
-You can subscribe to my Planning and Productivity newsletter here (and use it to gain extra entries in the giveaway)!
+My newsletter subscribers got first news of this incredible giveaway, so it pays to be a subscriber!
+You can subscribe to my Planning and Productivity newsletter here and get a free Ultimate Planner Comparison chart to download so you can see a side-by-side comparison of how the Passion Planner stacks up against 10 of the other most popular planners in the market (and use it to gain extra entries in the giveaway)!

 Well I hope that takes you through my Passion Planner bullet journal and why I think it’s the perfect planning solution.
 It has minimal layouts you can easily customize to suit your needs.
 The classic size has plenty of space to write in and the compact is a little easy to carry powerhouse.
 And using bullet journal techniques for keeping track of the status of your tasks helps ensure nothing important falls through the cracks.

 Remember, you can visit Passion Planner’s website to download free printables of their various layouts.
 Try it out, you won’t regret it!